IAL Economics: assessment support

 Calculations of PED will always be negative so you must include a negative sign in the answer even if the fact the quantity falls is ignored in earlier calculations.
 Whilst in May 2019 on this occasion we have allowed for a positive or negative value of PED, it is important to note that it is technically a negative value and candidates must show it is negative in future series.
 Elasticities of demand are not percentages and the percentage sign must not be included.

 Make sure in calculating the change in quantity demanded to include whether it is positive or negative.
-On its own this was worth a mark which many candidates missed out on.
+On its own this was worth a mark which many candidates miss out on.

-This last type is different from the ‘Draw’ questions.
+If the question states 'Illustrate your answer with a diagram’, this is different from the ‘Draw’ questions.
 The question does ask to explain so it will require more than just a diagram.
 2 marks for the diagram.
-It is important for candidates to refer to the information provided, as instructed in the question, to gain access to the application mark.

 Might include an instruction to illustrate the answer with a supply and demand diagram.
 A correct diagram would get 3 marks:

-• one K for the original supply, demand and equilibrium
+• one K mark for the original supply, demand and equilibrium

 • one Ap mark for the correct shift on the diagram